DDMAL/linkedmusic-website/papers.md

 Arnold, Matthias.
 2022.
 “Multilingual Research Projects: Non-Latin Script Challenges for Making Use of Standards, Authority Files, and Character Recognition.” *Digital Studies / Le Champ Numérique* 12 (1):36.

 > Academic research about digital non-Latin script (hereafter: NLS) research data can pose a number of challenges just because the material is from a region where the Latin alphabet was not used.
 Not all of them are easy to spot.
 In this paper, the author introduces two use cases to demonstrate different aspects of the complex tasks that may be related to NLS material.
 The first use case focuses on metadata standards used to describe NLS material.
 Taking the VRA Core 4 XML as example, they will show where they found limitations for NLS material and how they were able to overcome them by expanding the standard.
 In the second use case, they look at the research data itself.
 Although the full-text digitization of western newspapers from the 20th century usually is not problematic anymore, this is not the case for Chinese newspapers from the Republican era (1912–1949).
 A major obstacle here is the dense and complex layout of the pages, which prevents OCR solutions from getting to the character recognition part.
 In the authors approach, they are combining different manual and computational methods like crowdsourcing, pattern recognition, and neural networks to be able to process the material in a more efficient way.
 The two use cases illustrate that data standards or processing methods that are established and stable for Latin script material may not always be easily adopted to non-Latin script research data.

 ***

+Ayala, Brenda Reyes, Qiufeng Du, and Juyi Han.
+2022.
+“Detecting Content Drift on the Web Using Web Archives and Textual Similarity.”
+In *Proceedings of the Workshops and Doctoral Consortium of the 26th International Conference on Theory and Practice of Digital Libraries*, 9.
+Padua, Italy: CEUR Workshop Proceedings. https://ceur-ws.org/Vol-3246/10_Paper3.pdf.

+> Content drift, which occurs when a website’s content changes and moves away from the content it originally referenced, is problem that affects both live websites and web archives.
+Content drift can also occur when the page has been hacked, its domain has expired, or the service has been discontinued.
+In this paper, the authors present a simple method for detecting content drift on the live web based on comparing the titles of live websites to those of their archived versions.
+Their assumption was that the higher the difference between the title of an archived website and that of its live counterpart, the more likely content drift had taken place.
+In order to test their approach, they first had human evaluators manually judge websites from three Canadian web archives to determine or not content drift had occurred.
+Then they extracted the titles from all websites, and used cosine similarity to compare the title of the live websites to the title of the archived websites.
+The approach achieved positive results, with an accuracy of 85.2, precision of 89.3, recall of 92.1, and F-measure values of 90.7.
+Having simple methods such as the one presented in this paper can allow institutions or researchers to quickly and effectively detect content drift without needing many technological resources.

+***